sufianrhazi/gooey/README.md

   that gets called immediately before the component is detached from the DOM.
 * `onUnmount`: Gets called immediately before the component is attached to the DOM.
 * `onDestroy`: Gets called after all of the retainers release the component.
+* `onError`: Gets called if an uncaught exception is thrown while rendering this component or any of its children (unless caught).
+If provided, the `handler` "catches" the exception and returns JSX which will replace the component's JSX.
 * `getContext`: Reads a value from the provided context.
 The optional callback is called **before** `onMount` and can be used to observe context changes when a component is relocated.